picotech/picosdk-picovna-python-examples/README.md

 # picosdk-picovna-python-examples

-*picosdk-picovna-python-examples* is a set of Python examples for the PicoVNA Vector Network Analyzer.
+*picosdk-picovna-python-examples* is a set of Python examples for the PicoVNA<sup>®</sup> Vector Network Analyzer.

 Examples are provided as projects in a Microsoft Visual Studio Community 2017 solution.